|

 or samples per second; dbCinema typically

-renders several 'strokes' per second.
+renders dozens of ' brush strokes' per second.
 A music synthesizer can use samples

 from many instruments at once; dbCinema lets you use many images at once